-It is also worth mentioning that the activities available here are very similar to those within the private reserves adjacent to the Kruger itself – and in addition to the usual game drives, you could opt for a selection of night drives, walking safaris and off-road driving, none of which is possible within the national park.
+It's worth mentioning that the activities available in the Kruger are very similar to those offered within the private reserves adjacent to the national park – and in addition to the usual game drives, you could opt for a selection of night drives, walking safaris and off-road driving, none of which is possible within the park.

 The Singita Concession is situated on the remote and mountainous border with Mozambique, at the confluence of two rivers.
 This over 16,000-hectare concession boasts possibly the highest concentration of wildlife in the park and is home to two of the finest lodges on the continent – Singita Lebombo and Singita Sweni.

 Farther north you will find the Makuleke Concession, named after the Makuleke people, to whom the land has been returned and who benefit from any profits from tourism.
 This remote and seldom-visited part of the park is over 24,000 hectares in extent and is home to almost 80 per-cent of its biodiversity.
 Big-game sightings are certainly good, but the main attraction of this area is its feeling of true wilderness.
 A recent flood has meant that there is now only one high-end option – The Outpost.